elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/async-await.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The await keyword should not be used directly in top-level code, because it is syntactically incorrect and will result in an error.
-In order make it work properly, we can optionally wrap it in an anonymous async function.
+  <div><strong>Interview Response:</strong> The await keyword should not be used directly in top-level code because it is syntactically incorrect and results in an error.
+We can optionally wrap it in an anonymous async function to make it work properly.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />